XrXr/xrxr.github.io/content/post/arm64-movn.md

 any other chunks.
 So, four `MOVK` instructions can assemble any 64-bit pattern.

 Adding `MOVZ` to the mix improves this strategy.
-Small numbers have many zeros in the pattern, so we'd rather start by zeroing the register rather than zeroing out 16-bit chunks at a time with `MOVK`.
+Small numbers have many zeros in the pattern, so we'd rather start by zeroing the whole register than zeroing out one 16-bit chunk at a time with `MOVK`.
 In one go, `MOVZ` sets one 16-bit chunk to the desired value and also zeros out all other chunks.
 For small numbers like 7, all we need is one `MOVZ`.